 I can’t eat sugar, so finding a chocolate that I can eat has always been a struggle.
-In the past I’ve used Madécasse and The Chocolatier chocolate as they are 100% cocoa and contain nothing else.
+In the past I’ve used Montezuma’s Absolute Black 100% Cocoa Bar as it 100% cocoa and contains nothing else.
 However recently I’ve discovered OCTO Chocolate which I seem to be able to tolerate really well.
 A delicious, much creamier chocolate where the only sweetener is coconut blossom sugar.
 It contains only cocoa beans, coconut blossom sugar, cocoa butter and vanilla and is completely organic, raw and vegan.
 I’ve eaten it on its own and cooked with it and both options worked really well.
 Well worth a try if you can’t tolerate the sugar or dairy in normal chocolate.

 How to make Chocolate Banana Muffins with Pecans